ZXTX360/XCoder/README.md

-# XCoder

-XCoder AI Model

- AI assistants feature for project mangement,
- XCoder is an AI agent for build the project.

 🚀 XCoder
-The Intelligent AI Coding Assistant for Modern Workflows XCoder is an open-source AI agent designed to bridge the gap between high-level logic and executable code.
-Whether you are building for iOS, Web, or Backend, XCoder provides context-aware suggestions and automated refactoring.
+The Intelligent AI Coding Agent for Agentic Development XCoder is an open-source AI assistant that transforms high-level intent into production-ready code.
+Designed for "agentic workflows," it doesn't just suggest lines—it handles multi-step tasks, refactors entire modules, and automates testing through a unified command interface.
-🛠 Features
+✨ Key Features

-    Context-Aware Completion: Understands your entire codebase, not just the open file.
-    Multi-Model Support: Plug in OpenAI, Claude, or local Llama models.
-    Unit Test Generation: Automatically writes tests for new functions.
-    Code Explanation: Highlight complex logic and get a plain-English breakdown.
+    Agentic Execution: Autonomous file creation and project-wide bug resolution.
+    Context-Aware Engine: A complexity-scoring system that understands your entire repository's architecture.
+    Model Agnostic: Supports OpenAI, Claude, and local models via Model Context Protocol (MCP).
+    Unit Test First: Automatic generation of tests to validate all AI-generated logic.

+⌨️ Slash Commands
+Interact with XCoder directly through the command palette:
+Command
+	Action
+/create <feature>	Generates new components or modules from a description.
+/fix	Analyzes build errors and proposes immediate code corrections.
+/refactor	Optimizes code for readability and performance without changing logic.
+/test	Scans files and generates missing unit tests.
+/explain	Translates complex logic into plain English for code reviews.
+/ask <query>	Queries the entire codebase for specific logic or configurations.
-🚀 Getting Started
+🚀 Quick Start
 Prerequisites

     Node.js (v18+) or Python (3.10+)
-    An API Key from your preferred provider (OpenAI/Anthropic)
+    An API Key (OpenAI, Anthropic, or a local provider)

 Installation
 bash